HewlettPackard/oneview-ansible-collection/roles/image_streamer_plan_script/README.md

-## image_streamer_build_plan_facts
+## image_streamer_plan_script
-Retrieve facts about the OS build plan.
+Manage the Plan Script resources.

 #### Synopsis
- Retrieve facts about the OS build plan.
+ Manage the Plan Script resources.

 #### Requirements (on the host that executes the module)
   * python >= 3.4.2